mulka/ploverwiki/Dictionary-Format.md

 ## Sending Symbols

-Since Plover 3.0.0, users can write full Unicode by simply using symbols in their JSON dictionary or by pasting them into the "Add Translation" dialog or into the dictionary manager.
-You can get symbols from a character insert panel in your operating system if you have one, or you can copy and paste symbols from another application like a web browser.
+Since Plover 3.0.0, users can write full Unicode.
+You can use symbols in your JSON dictionary, or paste them into the "Add Translation" dialog (or into the dictionary manager).
+You can get symbols from a character insert panel in your operating system if you have one, or you can copy and paste symbols from another application, such as a web browser.

 ```json
 {